JackSzwergold/Preworn-Main/markdown/index.md

 * **MySQL**, **MariaDB**, **MongoDB** and other relational and non-relational database systems.
 * **Java**, **Elasticsearch**, **Solr**, **Nutch**, **Hadoop**, etc…

-I work primarily on the Ubuntu Linux and Mac OS X platforms but have deep experience with many different flavors of Unix/Linux spanning back to the early 1990s.
-So I can jump onto the terminal console and maneuvering around to get the job done regardless of OS.
+I work primarily on macOS and sundry Linux platforms (Ubuntu, CentOS, etc…) but have deep experience with many different flavors of Unix/Linux spanning back to the early 1990s.
+I easilly can jump onto the terminal console and maneuvering around to get the job done regardless of OS.

 ## Contact